 - Drowning and near-drowning incidents.

-If you enlist our help to work on your case, we will determine how your injuries occurred and who was responsible.
+If you enlist our help to work on your case, we will investigate your injuries and who was responsible.
 As a part of this investigation, we:

 - Identify, collect, and analyze evidence;